ellioseven/drupal-issue-email-notifications/README.md

 - **Type:** Array => Integer

 Array of issue tag taxonomy term IDs.
 Determines which issue tags should be used for selection.
-By default, issues across all projects will used.
+By default, all issue tags will be included for issue selection.

 **`todo`** - How do I find an issue tag ID?